From Fair Decision Making to Social Equality: Affirmative Action under Natural Equality

-Formally, make the assumption that the dynamics under the unconstrained policy (\UN) is contractive with constant $L_{\UN}<1$, implying that there exists a globally attracting point $\pie$.
+\end{assumption} By Banach's fixed-point theorem \cite{latif2014banach}, we have that the \UN policy reaches social equality; refer to Appendix \ref{apx:proofs} for a detailed discussion of the implications of assumption \ref{as:fcontractive}.
 The precise questions are then: are the conditions for equality with affirmative action also met?
 And how does the cumulative utility obtained under AA policies compare to that under the \UN policy?